adriangeerre/popgen.github.io/_docs/generic/admixture.md

 The 1000 Genomes Project is a collaboration among research groups in the US, UK, and China and Germany to produce an extensive catalog of human genetic variation that will support future medical research studies.
 It will extend the data from the International HapMap Project [...]
 The genomes of over 1000 unidentified individuals from around the world will be sequenced using next generation sequencing technologies.
 The results of the study will be publicly accessible to researchers worldwide.
 ```

-We will use the dataset ***Phase 3*** (released in 2013) which consists of 26 human populations with a total 2504 individuals.
-The data can be downloaded in _VCF_ format, it is divided by chromosomes and stored in the [ftp site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/).
-For didactical purpose, we will use the smallest human autosomal chromosome which is the **chr22** (files **_vcf.gz_** and **_vcf.gz.tbi_**).
-Please, acces the [ftp site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) and download the data.
-In case you have a bigger or better computer (e.g., a cluster) you can select and analyze the chromosome you prefer (be aware of adapting your code to your neccesities).
+The data use in this tutorial is a ***modified VCF file*** of the chromosome 22.
+The data was downloaded from the [ftp site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) of 1000genomes and reduced to a smaller dataset to speed up the computation as much as possible.
+In case you have a bigger or better computer (e.g., a cluster) you can select and analyze the chromosome you prefer from the mention ftp site (be aware of adapting your code to your neccesities).
+Both the annotation of the samples, in a ordered csv file, and the modified _VCF_ file can be download it from [here](https://github.com/adriangeerre/popgen.github.io/tree/master/analysis/admixture).
+The annotation is the same one as for the chrosome 22 complete _VCF_ file but it does not affect our analisis.

+## File format

 The ***Variant Call Format*** or _VCF_ is defined by ***Samtools*** as a text file format (most likely stored in a compressed manner).
 It contains meta-information lines, a header line, and then data lines each containing information about a position in the genome.
 The format also has the ability to contain genotype information on samples for each position.
 I need to add that the _VCF_ file is created from a _BAM_ file which is created from a _SAM_ file.
 The _SAM_ file is created by aligning the genome of interest against the reference genome, in this case an individual genome from a person inside of a population against the human reference genome.
 For practical purposes, we are not doing all the process but directly using the _VCF_.
 The _fastq_ sequences and _BAM_ files can be found in the [ftp site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3/data/).
-Finally, the annotation of the samples, in a ordered csv file, can be download it from [here](https://github.com/adriangeerre/popgen.github.io/tree/master/analysis/admixture).
-This is the annotation used in the examples together with the file [ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes.vcf.gz).

 ## Admixture